HiskiHuovila/runecycle-srd/docs/ActionsandMovement.md

 ## Help

 You grant adv on a roll made by an ally and you regain 1 Stamina.
+Multiple people can Help an Attack.

 ## Hold